5 Minute Recipes/ Asian Recipes/ Condiments and Sauces/ Japanese/ Recipes

 This amazing miso butter recipe is packed with umami flavour and you can use it with just about anything!

-It’s perfect for cooking or seasoning when you want creamy buttery flavour with that extra savoury zing.
+It’s perfect for cooking or seasoning when you want creamy buttery flavour with that extra savoury zing of miso.

 This recipe is all about experimenting to find what you like, so don’t be afraid to tweak the listed quantities to get it just how you like it

-Related: Peanut Hoisin Sauce / All Rounder Umami Sauce
+Related: Peanut Hoisin Sauce / Umami Sauce / Miso Soup

 Miso butter in a dish with knife, ready to spread.